kkmzero/isampp/README.md

 *boneids* - List of player bone identifiers</br>
 *cammode* - List of known camera modes</br>
 *carcols* - List of definitions for all available vehicle colors</br>
+*carmods* - List of all available components for vehicle customization</br>
 *colorlist* - List of color definitions</br>
 *iconids* - List of map icon identifiers</br>
 *locationids* - List of location definitions with coordinates, interior identifiers and names</br>